Hearing Impairment Centre

 We have strong links with the Educational Service for Sensory Impairment and training takes place on a half termly basis for mainstream staff and parents from the borough at Knollmead Primary School.

-If you have any questions please contact Ms Sam Salih, Teacher of the Deaf, Acting Assistant Head and SENCo.
+If you have any questions please contact Ms Sam Salih, Teacher of the Deaf, Trust Inclusion Manager and SENCo.